Advertisement

 It depends on what you mean by “THC.”

-Delta 8 is a form of THC, alongside cannabinoids like delta 10, delta 11, and THC-O (which was recently declared illegal by the DEA).
-In the same vein as its cousin delta 9, delta 8 THC is a psychoactive compound found naturally in cannabis.
+Delta 8 is a form of THC, alongside cannabinoids like delta 10, delta 11, and THC-O. In the same vein as its cousin delta 9, delta 8 THC is a psychoactive compound found naturally in cannabis.
 It’s seen in low quantities in marijuana, and in its retail form delta 8 is converted from hemp-derived CBD.

 This is also where a legal loophole comes into play.
 Delta 8 isn’t derived from the marijuana plant.
 Because it can be produced from hemp, it’s considered legal under the 2018 Farm Bill, as long as it contains no more than 0.3% delta 9 THC.